TimurMalkc/Cloud-Final-ECommerce/README.md

 # Google Cloud Ecomm

 Final project for my Cloud Computing class.
 The objective of the project was being able to run a dynamic website with backend on a cloud server.
-The html-css-js code is taken from a template website and doesn't belong to me.
+The HTML-CSS-JavaScript code is taken from a template website and doesn't belong to me.

 **Tech Used:** Python 3.10.11, Python Django, Google Cloud, MySQL, HTML-CSS-JavaScript